 Apple Watch Series 2 v Garmin Vivoactive HR: GPS and heart rate

 Tracking your steps and other basics is all well and good, but how do the two fare as genuine exercise companions?

-Apple has made a push into fitness with its second iteration, bringing GPS to the mix to let you leave the iPhone at home.
-When launching the device, it claimed lock-on would be within seconds, and this thankfully remains true.
+Apple has made a push into fitness with its second iteration, bringing GPS to the mix so you can leave the iPhone at home.
+When launching the device, Apple claimed lock-on would be within seconds, and this thankfully remains true.
 And as far as accuracy is concerned, it was able to match up with the TomTom Spark 3 during testing — a GPS running watch we highly recommend.
 It's a similar story on the Vivoactive HR, if a little slower than its rival here.

 As far as heart rate tracking goes, things stay pretty consistent with the rest of the scene.
 We've found the Garmin stays well within range of a chest strap during normal running, but loses its way when things drifted into interval training.

 This is a fairly common issue with wrist-based monitors, though the Apple Watch perhaps edges this category.
-It wasn't a perfect performance by any means, with the data coming in a lot slower than a chest strap and falling down in very short intervals, but it's good enough to get away with for HIIT.
+It wasn't a perfect performance by any means, with the data coming in a lot slower than a chest strap and falling down in very short intervals, but it's good enough to get away with for a session of HIIT training.

 The pair takes different approaches when it comes to attacking notifications.
 While the Vivoactive HR follows usual Garmin convention and brings you everything you'd usually see pop up on your smartphone, you can't respond to anything.
 And while third-party support is always a huge plus, things can easily get crowded on the small display.